torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

   # cat decoder0.0/devtype
     cxl_decoder_root

-The root is first `logical port` in the CXL fabric, as presented by the Linux CXL driver.
+The root is first `logical port` in the CXL fabric, as presented by the GNU/Linux CXL driver.
 The `CXL root` is a special type of `switch port`, in that it only has downstream port connections.